ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 | ## End to End (e2e) Testing
 |
 | These recipes below are suggestions - there are many ways to do End to End testing, what we document
-| below is what we use here at ag-Grid.
+| below is what we use here at AG Grid.
 |
 | We do not document how to use either `Protractor` and `Jasmine` in depth here - please see either the
 | <a href="http://www.protractortest.org/#/" target="_blank">Protractor</a> or
 | <a href="https://jasmine.github.io/" target="_blank">Jasmine</a> for information around either of these tools.
-| We only describe how these tools can be used to test ag-Grid below.
+| We only describe how these tools can be used to test AG Grid below.
 |
 | [[note]]
 | | End to End testing can be fragile.
 If you change something trivial upstream it can have a big impact